-A student found responsible for involvement in any of the violations listed above may be sanctioned accordingly.
+A student found responsible for involvement in any of the violations listed above will be sanctioned accordingly.
 Sanctions range from a written letter of reprimand up to immediate dismissal from the Institution.
+For Nursing students, the conduct process is outlined in detail in the Student Handbook.
 Students dismissed for conduct violations will not be readmitted.